 Characters called Mica Bill, Paraffin Joe, Brandy Smith and The Heavenly Twins mined claims called the Old Birthday, the Flying Dutchman, Antelope and Blue Jacket.

-More than 3 000 miners and opportunists gathered in Leydsdorp during its heyday, where no fewer than 8 bars slaked their thirst.
+More than 3 000 miners and opportunists gathered in Leydsdorp during its heyday, where no fewer than eight bars slaked their thirst.

-Accommodation was hard to find: 2 miners burrowed into a giant ant hill and set up home – they even built a kitchen down there with a stove and a chimney.
+Accommodation was hard to find: two miners burrowed into a giant anthill and set up home – they even built a kitchen down there with a stove and a chimney.

 Travel tips & Planning info

 Cell: +27 (0)71 676 1219